threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 ## Compute Units

 Compute units are related to the CPUs doing calculations during the deployment.
 If a user deploys on a 3Node and uses the CPUs of the units while those CPUs experience failure, the user will lose the compute powers.
 A way to achieve redundancy in the compute category would be to deploy a solution via Kubernetes.
-In this case the CPU workload is balanced between the different 3Nodes of the kubernetes cluster and if one 3Node fails, the deployment can still function to 100%.
+In this case, the CPU workload is balanced between the different 3Nodes of the kubernetes cluster and if one 3Node fails, the deployment can still function at 100%.

+Let's explore some compute components of the ThreeFold Grid.

 ### Kubernetes